François-Auguste Fauveau de Frénilly: The First Revolution

 In anticipation of being granted his titles, Frénilly moved to the provinces and setup office in Poitou in early 1788, learning dominial tasks.
 While the French Revolution began in the summer of 1789 Frénilly watched from afar.
 In the spring of 1790, Frénilly suddenly departed the provinces to return to Paris arriving on the eve of July 14, 1790, known as Fête de la Fédération.
 Frénilly settled in to his Mother's estate on Rue Vivienne.
 Opposite from their house was the estate of Mme. de Lessart, whose son, Claude Antoine de Valdec de Lessart would be massacred at Versailles years later.
 During this time in 1790, Catherine Noël Grand would spend an inordinate amount of time visiting Mme. de Lessart in the hopes of gaining the favor of her son.
 Sometime later before Catherine would marry Charles Maurice de Talleyrand-Périgord, and become Princesse de Bénévent, Frénilly would find himself at the center of her attentions and they would vacation together to his Lake Cottage.
 Ultimately, Frénilly would deem Catherine "stupid to the point of silliness" and avoided further interaction.

 During this time of turmoil, Frénilly found "There were but two means of shining: one by attacking the throne, the other by defending it" and that he was not well versed in either.
 As Paris descended into turmoil in the summer of 1792, Frénilly joined the Filles-Saint-Thomas and established his estate as one of the rally points upon the sound of the general drum.
 On August 9, 1792 while enjoying dinner with family, The general drum call to arms was sounded.
 Frénilly rushed to dress himself and assembled with his whole battalion at Boulevard des Italiens.
-The Batallion des Filles-Saint-Thomas then noiselessly marched to Tuleries and entered the grand terrace by the Pavilion de Marsan Gate.
-There the Battalion des Filles-Saint-Thomas set up defensive positions having linked up with three other faithful battalions to include Petits-Pères.
+The Filles de Saint Thomas Battalion then noiselessly marched to Tuleries and entered the grand terrace by the Pavilion de Marsan Gate.
+There the Filles de Saint Thomas Battalion set up defensive positions having linked up with three other faithful battalions to include Petits-Pères.

-Over the course of 10 August 1792, the Batallion des Filles-Saint-Thomas and Frénilly were re-positioned from Tuleries to two other courtyards, the public uproar increased and fighting broke out.
+Over the course of August 10, 1792, the Filles de Saint Thomas Battalion and Frénilly were re-positioned from Tuleries to two other courtyards, the public uproar increased and fighting broke out.
 Tumult ensued for most of the day until the order from the King came lay down arms.
 Frénilly and others disbanded mingling into the crowds with their blue coats, Swiss red coats were not so lucky.

 Frénilly then retired to the provinces during The Reign of Terror and returned to Paris after "le 9 Thermidor" (The Thermidorian Reaction), to collect what was left of his family's considerable fortune.